TediusTimmy/brains_interpreter/README.md

 ## BRAINS:

-These lead into the brains interpreter. brains is a brainfuck derivative that cobbles together the best parts of many other esoteric languages, then breaks them.
+brains is a brainfuck derivative that cobbles together the best parts of many other esoteric languages, then breaks them.
 The commands are:

 Firstly, all of brainfuck: +-<>,.[]
 \+ increment current cell